-MannKind: Will Afrezza's Holiday Lull Transform Into A New-Year Surge?
+MannKind: Will Afrezza's Holiday Lull Transform Into A New Year Surge?

 The NASDAQ listing issue remains critical.
 Being in de-listing status takes away leverage from MannKind in any negotiation.
 MannKind needs to trade above $1 per share for 10 consecutive days to get into compliance.
 The window of time in which this needs to happen is just 52 trading days.
 The company can conduct a dreaded reverse split to correct the compliance issue, but such a move does nothing to correct the underlying issues that currently have the stock trading this poorly.
 While an extension of the de-listing is possible, the company must be in compliance with the shareholder equity rules to get an extension.
 MannKind is nowhere near being in compliance with that rule.

 I am frequently asked why NASDAQ compliance is a big deal.
 The answer is simple.
 MannKind needs investors.
 Investors want to invest in companies that trade on a major exchange.
 If MannKind is not on a major exchange, it must then deal with the equivalent of Wall Street loan sharks that command hefty premiums in exchange for the higher risk.
 The bottom line is that there is nothing good about being outside NASDAQ compliance.
-In my opinion the company will be forced into doing a reverse split in early 2017.
+In my opinion, the company will be forced into doing a reverse split in early 2017.

 Chart Source - Spencer Osborne

 The data above is the data.
 What I close each article with is my opinion on the data.
-In my opinion MannKind is pinning a lot of hope on a modestly bigger sales force that will roll out in 2017.
+In my opinion, MannKind is pinning a lot of hope on a modestly bigger sales force that will roll out in 2017.
 I think the company is pinning a lot of hope on less expensive advertising and non-traditional marketing.
 If these initiatives fail, the company will lose even more leverage.
-If these are a success, then the company could be a great turn-around story.
+If these are a success, then the company could be a great turnaround story.

 This boils down to assessing what is possible vs. what is probable.
 It is possible that adding a modest amount of sales force will tip the scales in the favor of MannKind.
 I do not think it is probable.
 It is possible that some advertising will change the narrative.
 I do not think it is probable.
-It is possible that MannKind has an awesome turn-around story that does not scalp existing shareholders in the process.
+It is possible that MannKind has an awesome turnaround story that does not scalp existing shareholders in the process.
 I do not think it is probable.

 MannKind remains a highly speculative play that is currently dominated by traders.
 It will remain that way until there is compelling news that is strong enough to shift the narrative.
 Getting scripts over 300 will be a very minor victory, but getting scripts over 1,000, then 2,000, then 3,000 is what it will take to excite the street and demonstrate that possibilities may turn to probabilities.
 Stay Tuned!